-Following a steep selloff in October, the S&P 500 remains down more than 5 percent from its record high, with many investors worried the market could fall further as inflation gathers steam and the Federal Reserve raises interest rates.
+Following a steep selloff in October, the S&P 500 remains down more than 5 percent from its record high, as uncertainty about the election and fears about rising interest rates and trade wars roil stocks globally.

-The Fed starts its two-day monetary policy meeting later on Wednesday, but is expected to keep interest rates unchanged, but a rate hike in December is largely priced in.
+The Federal Reserve starts its two-day monetary policy meeting on Wednesday, where it is expected to keep interest rates unchanged, but a rate hike in December is largely priced in.

 “The policy path implied by this outcome shifts the narrative away from rising rates at least temporarily,” Morgan Stanley’s Michael Zezas wrote in a client note.